 Initial Health Assessment

-In this column, we will examine a standard that is sometimes misinterpreted, leading to compliance issues.
+In this article, we will examine a standard that is sometimes misinterpreted, leading to potential compliance issues.
 An initial health assessment in a correctional setting is an essential component of a health care system and the standard has many requirements that must be met to achieve compliance.

 Options for Facilities

 Standard E-04 is unique in that it gives a jail or prison two options for demonstrating compliance with the standard: Option One, Full Population Assessment, and Option Two, Individual Assessment When Clinically Indicated.
 The two choices cannot be combined, so once an option is chosen, the compliance indicators for that option must be followed.
 The standard for juvenile facilities does not offer different options for compliance.
 The differences for juveniles will be discussed throughout the article.

 This option involves performing an initial health assessment on 100% of incarcerated individuals as soon as possible, but no later than seven days (prisons and juvenile facilities) or 14 days (jails).
 Facilities should base their decision for scheduling the health assessment on factors such as length of stay, allocation of staff and disease prevalence in the facility or community.
 For example, in a jail, performing an initial health assessment within two or three days may assist in identifying patients with chronic diseases or those who may be undergoing drug or alcohol withdrawal.
 In a prison, performing an initial health assessment upon admission may assist in getting patients identified and enrolled in a chronic disease program earlier in their stay.